marshall-ku/twice-logo-background/README.md

 ![thumb](1.png)

 Click anywhere to toggle full screen, and capture the page.

-And, you just can use it as your background.
+Then, you just can use it as your background.

 ![thumb](2.png)